 “There was a huge slough by the farm that was a stopping place for many ducks, geese and swans.
 Mother used to always call me when the swans stopped in, ‘either coming or going’ as she used to say!”

-When McDaniel came to inherit her mother’s bird book, she discovered that it contained handwritten notes in the margins on all Sybil’s observations over the years.
-More than a keepsake, this was the detailed record of a naturalist and a testament to decades of nature study and appreciation.
+When McDaniel came to inherit her mother’s bird book, she discovered that it contained handwritten notes in the margins on Sybil’s observations over the years.
+More than a keepsake, this was the record of a naturalist and a testament to decades of nature study and appreciation.